longhorn/longhorn-tests/docs/content/manual/pre-release/upgrade/backing-image-during-upgrade.md

 7. Wait for system upgrade complete.
 Then verify:
     1. All old backing image manager and the related pod will be cleaned up automatically after the current downloading is complete.
 And the existing backing image files won't be removed.
     2. New default backing image manager will take over all backing image ownerships and show the info in the status map:
-        1. For the small backing image, the new backing image manager will directly take over all ready files.
-        2. For the large backing image, the new backing image manager will take over the only ready file and mark all in-progress files as failed first.
-Then it will re-sync the files after the backoff window.
+    3. All backing image files are ready on each nodes.
-    3. All attached volumes still work fine without replica crash, and the content is correct in the volumes during/after the upgrade.
+    4. All attached volumes still work fine without replica crash, and the content is correct in the volumes after the upgrade.
-    4. The last volume get attached successfully without replica crash, and the content is correct.
+    5. The last volume get attached successfully without replica crash, and the content is correct.
 8. Verify volumes and backing images can be deleted.

 ## System upgrade with incompatible backing image manager image